volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

 In order to start coding in JavaScript, you don’t have to install any additional software.
 Each modern web browser comes with a JavaScript engine out-of-the-box.
 You can simply run scripts inside the browser.

-## What is a dynamically-typed language?
+## What Is A Dynamically-Typed Language?

 Dynamically-typed languages are those where the interpreter assigns variables a type at runtime based on the variable's value.